CostinTeodor/Typescript_mocks/01-mocking-simple-lambda/README.md

-In Example 1, a simple lambda function is mocked
+In this example, MyClass's lambdaTest method is being mocked with the spyOn method of jest.
+Afterwards, a new class is created called MockedMyClass and the lambda parameter in lambdaTest method is tested.